-You need plenty of protein in your diet to help keep your muscles and organs healthy, as well us bring your energy back up: Almonds, chicken, mackerel, eggs, peanut butter, cheese, Greek yogurt, granola, walnuts, pistachios, edamame, cottage cheese, tuna salad, salmon, turkey breast, lean beef, halibut, mozzarella cheese, pork chops, tofu, dairy milk, soy milk, pumpkin seeds, peanuts, cashews, pecans, flax seeds.
+You need plenty of protein in your diet to help keep your muscles and organs healthy, as well as bring your energy back up: Almonds, chicken, mackerel, eggs, peanut butter, cheese, Greek yogurt, granola, walnuts, pistachios, edamame, cottage cheese, tuna salad, salmon, turkey breast, lean beef, halibut, mozzarella cheese, pork chops, tofu, dairy milk, soy milk, pumpkin seeds, peanuts, cashews, pecans, flax seeds.

 Foods High in Healthy Fats, AKA Mono - and Polyunsaturated Fats

 Help yourself to foods that contain plant oils that are a liquid at room temperature.
-Fats and oils that contain cholesterol solidify when they cool: soybean oil, olive oil, cottonseed oil, papaya, cantaloupe, crab, oysters, lobster, blue fin tuna, herring, halibut, shrimp, walnuts, kale, leeks, winter squash, bok choy (Chinese cabbage), salmon, broccoli, cauliflower, spinach, pine nuts, almonds, pumpkin seeds, flax seeds, avocados, canola oil, peanut butter, sesame oil, safflower oil, olives, almond butter, hazelnuts, pecans.
+Fats and oils that contain cholesterol solidify when they cool: soybean oil, olive oil, cottonseed oil, papaya, cantaloupe, crab, oysters, lobster, bluefin tuna, herring, halibut, shrimp, walnuts, kale, leeks, winter squash, bok choy (Chinese cabbage), salmon, broccoli, cauliflower, spinach, pine nuts, almonds, pumpkin seeds, flax seeds, avocados, canola oil, peanut butter, sesame oil, safflower oil, olives, almond butter, hazelnuts, pecans.

 Foods High in Vitamin B12

 Eat more of this vitamin especially for more energy: clams, oysters, mussels, salmon, tuna, mackerel, halibut, herring, crab, lobster, mozzarella cheese, Swiss cheese, eggs, liver, dairy milk, soy milk, liver, caviar, octopus, sardines, shrimp, scallops, yogurt, cod.